algorandfoundation/algokit-beaker-default-template/CONTRIBUTING.md

 # AlgoKit Official Template for contributors

-This repository is a template for creating new repositories for AlgoKit.
+This repository is a template for creating new AlgoKit projects.
 It includes a basic structure for creating a beaker based smart contract project.

 ## Pre-requisites